 Step 4: Obtain Witness Information

-Obtain the full names, phone numbers, and home addresses of all individuals who witnessed the accident occur.
-This information will be especially useful if the witnesses leave the scene of the accident prior to the arrival of law enforcement.
-The other driver can and will change their story as soon as the independent witnesses leave the scene of the crash and the police officers show up.
+If witnesses are present at the scene, ask them to provide a statement regarding what they saw.
+Record their names, contact information, and a brief account summary.
+Witness statements can be valuable in supporting your version of events.
+This information will be beneficial if the witnesses leave the scene of the accident before the arrival of law enforcement.
+The other driver can and will change their story when the independent witnesses leave the motorcycle crash, and the police officers show up.
 These witnesses provide an independent account of how the accident occurred that will be used by law enforcement and insurance companies to determine fault and liability for causing the crash.

-Step 5: Hire a Personal Injury Attorney Who Specializes in Motorcycle Accidents
+Step 5: Hire a Florida Motorcycle Accident Attorney

 Step 6: Inform the Insurance Companies About the Accident

-How Long Do I have to File a Lawsuit for Injuries I Sustained in a Motorcycle Accident in Florida?
+How Long Do I Have to File a Motorcycle Accident Lawsuit in Florida?